Visualizing testing

 Simulating a disease

 Let's consider a simple example.
-The graph oppositve represents the population of a fictional city.
-It has about 1000 inhabitants, among which 10 are initially infected by a mysterious virus.
+The graph opposite represents the population of a fictional city.
+It has about 1,000 inhabitants, 10 of whom are initially infected by a mysterious virus.

 Some disease carriers are asymptomatic, but not very contagious.
-Others present symptoms that can be deadly, and are highly contagious.
+Others exhibit potentially deadly symptoms, and are highly contagious as a result.
 Most of them will recover and become immune.

-As time goes by, the disease spreads, until there is no active case left.
+As time goes by, the disease spreads, until there are no active cases left.

-Reorganazing these dots yields a clearer picture of what the city has been through: the majority of the population got the disease.
+Reorganizing these dots provides a clearer picture of what the city experienced: the majority of the population contracted the disease.

-We can then visualize the spread of the disease as a function of time: the virus' propagation slows as the number of uninfected decreases.
+We can then visualize the spread of the disease over time: the virus's propagation slows as the number of uninfected decreases.

 What does testing do?

-As we are working with a simulation, we know exactly what is happening at every point in time.
-In particular, we know how many people where infected.
-Let's focus on this number: this new curve represent the total number of people which have been infected as a function of time.
+Since this is a simulation, we have full visibility into the dynamics at every point in time.
+In particular, we know how many people were infected.
+Let's focus on this number: this new curve represents the total number of people who have been infected as a function of time.

 In this scenario, we have access to a limited number of tests per day.
-This corresponds to the situation unfolding in many countries today, including the US.
+This mirrors the situation in many countries today, including the US.

-We suppose that most symptomatic carriers are seeking testing, as long as they have not already been confirmed ill.
+We assume that most symptomatic carriers seek testing, as long as they have not already been confirmed positive.
 A smaller fraction of asymptomatic carriers also try to get tested.

 However, access to tests is limited: the city has a limited capacity of 5 tests per day.
 It may not sound like much, but it's actually not that bad considering our population size.

-Out of the actual cases reached by the end of the pandemic, only are detected.
+Out of the total actual cases by the end of the simulation, only are detected.

-We are making the same assumptions on who want to get tested, but in this scenario, there are no limits on the number of tests: every individual who wants a test gets tested.
+We are making the same assumptions about who wants to be tested, but in this scenario, there are no limits on the number of tests: every individual who wants a test gets tested.

-Furthermore, a small, random sample of the population is also tested for antibodies every day: if they have been infected at any point, they will be counted.
+Furthermore, a small, random sample of the population is also tested for antibodies every day: anyone previously infected will be counted.

 This testing policy is significantly more effective: out of actual cases, are detected.

-You might think that such gaps in testing did not arose for COVID-19.
-But they did.
+You might think that there weren’t such gaps in testing for COVID-19.
+But there were.
 And it is an ongoing issue.

-Those numbers are crucial, because our ability to adapt public policy and limit the spread of the virus is directly dependent upon the quality of our data and models.
+These numbers are critically important, because our ability to adapt public policy and limit the spread of the virus is directly dependent upon the quality of our data and models.

-Epidemiologists and health officials are painfully aware of these issues, and try to adapt to the situation despite of them as best as possible.
+Epidemiologists and health officials are painfully aware of these issues, and try to adapt to the situation as best they can despite these challenges.

 However, it is difficult to adapt when we do not even know how deadly the virus is.